 These shareholders advance funds to the company and in return, they get the first bite of the profits in the form of dividends (called the preferred dividend – the rate negotiated on a case by case basis).

 Also, if the company goes belly-up or gets sold, preference shareholders will usually be paid out ahead of ordinary shareholders (called the liquidation preference – which can even be in multiples i.e. a preference shareholder could negotiate receiving two times his investment prior to ordinary shareholders getting a piece of the pie).

 So, simply put, preference shares trump ordinary shares as they normally receive preferential treatment at a distribution or liquidation event.

 There are a couple of additional characteristics that could come in to play and it is important to have a proper understanding of these characteristics when negotiating with investors.

-If you want to know more, give us a shout!
+If you want to know more, Contact us today!

 021 9488 273

 Disclaimer: The materials available at this website are for informational purposes only and not for providing legal advice.
 Use of and access to this website or any of the e-mail links contained within the site do not create an attorney-client relationship between us and the user or browser.